Welcome to the Border Group Parish Council website.

 This matter will be reported on at the next Parish Council meeting on 26th February when a full update will be given. it is understood Police Community Support Officers have recently visited local residents to offer reassurance to residents living nearby

 Border Group Parish Council wishes to acknowledge the support and commitment from the Steering group and many Parishioners whose efforts saw the Plan to fruition.
 In particular we would like to thank Tony Swainson as Secretary and Bill Bloxsome from Data Orchard (planning consultants).
 Thank you to everyone for your contributions.

-The result of the referendum was positive meaning the Plan will now be taken into account when deciding future planning applications – please click on this link to see the result of the Poll
+The result of the referendum was positive meaning the Plan will now be taken into account when deciding future planning applications – please click on this links below to find out more

 Notice of Poll – click on the link ( left) for more information

 Generally the role of a parish council is to improve the quality of community life for their parish and its inhabitants.